 The most-demanded certification listed in online job ads were certified registered nurse, basic life support, certification in cardiopulmonary resuscitation, advanced cardiac life support, basic cardiac life support, long-term care, and American Registry of Radiologic Technologists and pharmacy technician.

-At Arkansas College of Health Careers, we empower students to achieve professional and personal success in a dynamic and diverse medical field by providing a comprehensive and supportive educational experience.
+At Arkansas College of Health Careers, we empower students from all walks of life to achieve professional and personal success in a dynamic and diverse medical field by providing a comprehensive and supportive educational experience.
 We foster academic integrity, and encourage lifelong learning.
 Our mission is to inspire our students to apply their acquired skills and knowledge, and to rely upon their personal attributes to build their confidence in order to lead productive lives and to become contributing members of the medical community.

 Recognizing the demand for highly qualified healthcare professionals, Dr. Rutledge, Dr. Williams, and Dr. Ridley founded Arkansas College of Health Careers.
 We are the only school of our kind in which courses are taught by current practicing physicians and medical professionals in a small personalized setting.
 Doctors Rutledge and Williams have alliances with numerous providers throughout the state that will serve as clinic preceptor sites to augment the training of students.

 ACHC recognizes & responds to student needs through convenient evening classes that are small and intimate with services focusing on our students as individuals.
 We take pride in our efforts regarding career preparation, emphasizing the practical applications of learning in order to build a bridge to employment.
 Developing students’ interpersonal skills is critical to personal workplace success, such as self-management, leadership, integrity and social communication.
 We engage and collaborate with employers to provide educated, ethical, and responsible leaders for a global society.
 We are responsible and constructive members of the community who strive to lead by example, thereby encouraging students to do the same.